 Military Transfer Admissions

 Transfer work from military education is accepted based on the American Council on Education Guide.
 Students must present an official copy of the Army/American Council on Education Registry Transcript System or the Sailor/Marine American Council on Education Registry Transcript.
 An official transcript from the Community College of the Air Force (CCAF) fulfills the transcript requirement.
 All transcripts and questions should be directed to Enrollment Services/Admissions and Records Office.

-Transfer Credit Policy
+Transfer Transcript Evaluation & Credit Policy

 Official transcripts from all colleges and universities attended must be forwarded to the respective Alamo College at the time of admission.
 Transcripts may not be faxed.
 Questions regarding course equivalences should be directed to the Enrollment Services/Admissions and Records Office.